mne.decoding.CSP#

 Interactive mode works smoothly only for a small amount of topomaps.
 Interactive mode is disabled by default for more than 2 topomaps.

-vlimtuple of length 2 | ‘joint’
+vlimtuple of length 2 | “joint”

-Colormap limits to use.
-If a tuple of floats, specifies the lower and upper bounds of the colormap (in that order); providing None for either entry will set the corresponding boundary at the min/max of the data (separately for each topomap).
-Elements of the tuple may also be callable functions which take in a NumPy array and return a scalar.
-If vlim='joint', will compute the colormap limits jointly across all topomaps of the same channel type, using the min/max of the data for that channel type.
+If both entries are None, the bounds are set at ± the maximum absolute value of the data (yielding a colormap with midpoint at 0), or (0, max(abs(data))) if the (possibly baselined) data are all-positive.
+Providing None for just one entry will set the corresponding boundary at the min/max of the data.
+If vlim="joint", will compute the colormap limits jointly across all topomaps of the same channel type (instead of separately for each topomap), using the min/max of the data for that channel type.
 Defaults to (None, None).

 New in v1.3.